 This next video shows how to dismantle your fire when you want to move on, adhering to ‘Leave no Trace’.

-We do plenty of fire lighting on our 5 Day Bushcraft Course, 2 Day Bushcraft Course, IOL Bushcraft Competency Course, plus most of our others.
+We teach how to light a fire on our 5 Day Bushcraft Course, 2 Day Bushcraft Course, IOL Bushcraft Competency Course, plus most of our others.
 You can see loads of photos of all of our courses on our Facebook page.